FRENCH COMPOUND LOCOMOTIVES' HOMEPAGE

 The beginning of his engineering career:

-What was exactly his contribution and theories to compound locomotives design: Mainly the to relegate of rule-of-thumb and voodoo-inspired theories and design rules to the "cul de basse-fosse", deep holes were thrown (and quickly forgotten!) alive persons in ultimo punishment some centuries ago, in favour of the real scientific knowledge of his time and by a systematic checking of theories by the use of extensive tests of engines in real conditions and with the help of correctly used modern metering equipment such as, for example, high speed stroboscopic cameras he used to study steam flowing.
-Details and more by clicking HERE someday.
+What was exactly his contribution and theories to compound locomotives design: Mainly the to relegate of rule-of-thumb and voodoo-inspired theories and design rules to the "cul de basse-fosse", deep holes were thrown and forgotten alive persons in ultimo punishment some centuries ago, in favour of the real scientific knowledge of his time and by a systematic checking of theories by the use of extensive tests of engines in real conditions and with the help of correctly used modern metering equipment such as, for example, high speed stroboscopic cameras he used to study steam flowing.
+Details and more by clicking HERE someday may be

 Very innovative work on single expansion engines too:

-A curiously unrecognized Chapelon's assistant Willoteaux invention: The Willoteaux's piston valve, used on the 242 A 1, 141 E 113, and a on a great number of machines designed by other french engineers.
+An invention curiously unrecognized made by an assistant of Chapelon: The Willoteaux's piston valve, used on the 242 A 1, 141 E 113, and a on a great number of machines designed by other french engineers.
+Its major advantages if it is compared to a Trick piston valve are that it twices flow sections for bot inlet and exhaust, another being its lightness.
 If you know application of those in other countries, please send me some infos.

 Applications of Chapelon's theories and creations to other french railroad companies' locomotives: